 Are you familiar with these scenarios?
 If yes, I guess you want to settle down ASUS laptop won’t boot issue whether the light blinks or not.
 Just keep reading!

 How to Recover Data When ASUS Laptop Will Not Turn on

 Before ASUS laptop troubleshooting, it's better to move files from your ASUS laptop first.
 I’ll show you how to use two programs to get data off a broken laptop.

 The First Way: Turn to MiniTool Power Data Recovery

 Stage one: make a bootable disk.

 - Find another computer and visit this page to choose a license for MiniTool Power Data Recovery.
 (You can use the Trial Edition to experience the software.
-But if you want to recover files out, you have to buy a license with Snap-in WinPE Bootable Builder.)
+But if you want to recover files out, you need an advanced edition with Snap-in WinPE Bootable Builder.)

 - Install the software on the computer and register it with your license.

-- Launch Power Data Recovery and click Bootable Media at the bottom left.
+- Launch Power Data Recovery and click on the Bootable Edition icon at the top right.

 - Click WinPE-based media with MiniTool plug-in in the MiniTool Media Builder window.